-Assessment takes place regularly throughout each subject and Key Stage to ensure that all pupils make at least good progress.
-At Key Stage 3, in Years 7 & 8, we follow a 'step' based approach, relative to the skills required to demonstrate success at GCSE.
-Each subject area has an expectation of how much progress a given pupil will make throughout the year and tracks their progress towards this.
-Starting points are determined by a baseline test which takes place in the Autumn term.
-This is a skills led approach, relative to a pupil's individual starting point and is based on a combination of teacher professional judgement and pupil performance.
-Pupils understand their progress is measured on the basis of what skills they can demonstrate and know what they need to do to achieve the next step.
+Assessment takes place regularly and strategically throughout each subject and Key Stage to ensure that all students make at least good progress.
+At Key Stage 3, in Years 7 - 9, we follow a 'step' based approach, relative to the knowledge, skills and ideas required to make excellent progress through the curriculum in that subject.
+Each subject area has an expectation of how much progress students should make through the curriculum over the year(s) and tracks their individual progress towards this.
+Students understand their progress is measured on the basis of what knowledge, skills and understanding they can demonstrate and know what they need to do to achieve the next step.
 This information is shared with them by each subject area.

 At Key Stages 4 and 5, we follow GCSE and AS/A2/BTEC grade criteria as a mechanism to report progress.
 We gather many strands together to assess pupil progress including class and homework, verbal and written feedback, peer assessment, test performance etc. and our tracking ensures that pupils who begin to slip away from their target grades are identified quickly and supported through early intervention to get back on track.

 Annual Parents’ Subject Consultation Evenings are further opportunities for parents/carers to discuss their child's progress with teaching staff.
 Parents can also access their child/children's performance information via the online system Go4Schools, using their secure log-in and password at any time.